vmware-tanzu/cartographer/rfc/rfc-0000-match-params.md

 # How it Works
 [how-it-works]: #how-it-works

-Compute the available params from the workload and supply chain based on the [param hierarchy](https://cartographer.sh/docs/v0.2.0/architecture/#parameter-hierarchy) and pass it to the field matcher as `params`.
+Compute the available params from the workload and supply chain based on the [param hierarchy](https://cartographer.sh/docs/v0.2.0/architecture/#parameter-hierarchy) and pass it to the params matcher.

 # Migration
 [migration]: #migration